Barbara P

 Introduction Speech Example

-Moreover, here is a video example of a self introduction.
+Moreover, here is a video example of a self-introduction speech.
 Watch it to understand how you should deliver your speech:

 Want to read examples for other kinds of speeches?
 Find the best speeches at our blog about speech examples!